Skip to main content

 You are on the outside looking in at something fragile and forming, and it is agonizing, and you cannot put the book down.

-A crew gathered in the amber light of a ship common room, all watching one person enter
+A starship crew gathered in amber light watching one person enter, the found family space crew romance bond forming

-The Crew You Did Not Know You Needed
+The Meridian's Crew: The Found Family You Did Not Know You Needed

 What separates a found family story that wrecks you from one that just gestures at the idea is the individual characters.
 Every member of the family has to earn their place in it.